 Former BSEA Hearing Officer William Crane also attended the event.
 Mr. Crane worked at the BSEA from 1999 to 2014.
 For the next three years, he volunteered at MAC before retiring from the field.
 Attorney Wong's first case at the BSEA was before Hearing Officer Crane and she consulted with him on several pro bono matters when he was at MAC.
 He has been a true champion for children with special needs and their families.

-We are pleased to announce that for the fourth consecutive year, Attorney Lillian Wong has been selected to the Super Lawyer New England Rising Star list for her work in School and Education Law.
+We are pleased to announce that for the sixth consecutive year, Attorney Lillian Wong has been selected to the Super Lawyer New England Rising Star list for her work in School and Education Law.
 Lillian Wong is a special education attorney who represents and advocates for children's educational rights throughout Massachusetts.
 Her office is located north of Boston in Topsfield, Massachusetts.

 Each year, no more than 2.5 percent of the lawyers in the state are selected by the research team at Super Lawyers to receive this honor.
 Super Lawyers selects attorneys using a multiphase selection process.
 Peer nominations and evaluations are combined with third party research.
 No lawyer pays to be selected to the list.

 We would also like to congratulate the other Massachusetts attorneys named Rising Stars in School & Education Law - Melanie Jarboe and Alicia Warren at Kotin Crabtree & Strong, Daniel Perlman at Moor, Pearlman & Gregg, Torie Roig and Kate Welby at the Law Office of Laura Gillis, Naomi Shatz and David Russcol at Zalkind Duncan & Bernstein and Sarah Fay at Schwartz Hannum.